DmitriyAngve/10-Auth-Redux/README.md

 Nothing special, just self-practice and demonstration of using Redux-Redux Toolkit in React ecosystem.

-In this simply App I demostrate how easy to manage state and reducers and actions when using Redux Toolkit instead of having to set up everything on your own.
+In this simple App I demostrate how easy it is to manage state, reducers and actions with Redux Toolkit instead of having to set up everything on your own.
-Using core Redux concepts (using "configureStore" for creating of Central Data Store and argument as reducers, mergeing reducers and other core concepts...)
+I was using core Redux concepts (using "configureStore" for creating of Central Data Store and argument as reducers, mergeing reducers and other core concepts...)
-How to use Redux manage data, e.c.: using "useSelector" in components to read data from Redux managed state.
+Also i have learned how to use Redux manage data, e.c.: using "useSelector" in components to read data from Redux managed state.
-How to use "useDispatch" to get access to dispatch function which I use to dispatch actions which then leads to Redux state being changed.
+And how to use "useDispatch" to get access to dispatch function which I use to dispatch actions which then leads to Redux state being changed.
-I learn ho to pass extra data to actions.
+In addition I learn how to pass extra data to actions.
 Also learn how I would connect a class-based component to Redux (left in the comments).

 In this project, I tried to lay a solid foundation for deep diving into Redux.